Sustainable Development

-Sustainable development is to reconcile our human activity with the regeneration boundaries of our planet.
+Sustainable development means to reconcile our human activity with the regenerative boundaries of our planet.
 Every economic system is part of a social context and an ecosystem, and both have limits.
-Currently, we are far from achieving sustainability and many key social and environmental indicators have already crossed red lines.
+Currently, the EU is far from achieving sustainability and many key social and environmental indicators have already crossed red lines.

-The EEB collaborates with a wide variety of like-minded stakeholders to promote sustainability, not least within the framework of SDG Watch Europe of which we were a founding member.
-The EEB encourages environmental organisations across Europe, for instance with its SDG toolkit, to actively work towards the SDGs.
+The EEB collaborates with a wide variety of like-minded stakeholders to promote sustainability, including within the framework of SDG Watch Europe, of which the EEB is a founding member and for which it hosts the Coordinator.
+The EEB encourages environmental organisations across Europe, to actively work towards the SDGs implementation, for instance with its SDG toolkit.
+The EEB has advised the European Commission through its Multi-Stakeholder Platform for the Implementation of the SDGs.

-At the same time, the EEB is critical of the SDGs being seen as the silver bullet to solve all global problems and to ensure that humanity respects planetary boundaries.
-If the SDGs are applied fully they can go a long way to achieving these aims, but if they are simply used to promote ever-expanding economic growth instead of establishing truly sustainable production and consumption patterns, and without a genuine effort to increase human-well being, they will not bring about sustainable development.
-The ball is now in the court of the policymakers, and the EEB will be watching carefully to check how they move forward.
+The EEB remains critical of the Sustainable Development Goals being seen as the silver bullet to solve all global problems and to ensure that humanity respects planetary boundaries.
+The SDGs need to be applied fully to achieve these aims, but if they are simply used to promote ever-expanding economic growth and without a genuine effort to increase human well-being, they will not result in a true sustainable development.
+The ball is now in the court of the policy-makers, and the EEB will be watching carefully to check how they move forward.

 318 %